 Leatherback Sea Turtle Distribution, Habitat, and Ecology

-Firstly, it must be noted that the marvelous Leatherback Sea Turtle has an almost global range.
+It must be pointed out that, thankfully, the marvelous Leatherback Sea Turtle has an almost global range.
 The majority of its population occurs in the tropical and subtropical oceans.
-However, its range extends from the Arctic Circle to Cape Agulhas, in Africa.
+Its range, however, extends from the Arctic Circle to Cape Agulhas, in Africa.

-Further, its numbers are mainly concentrated in three primary populations.
-In addition, each of these remains slightly genetically distinct from the others.
+Its population numbers, though, appear to be mainly concentrated in three primary populations.
+Not only that, but each of these remains slightly genetically distinct from the others.
 These occurs in the Atlantic, western Pacific, and eastern Pacific oceans.

-In addition, juveniles prey on various small species for their food.
-But adults feed almost exclusively on various types of jellyfish.
-Mature adults, though, has few natural predators.
+In an interesting twist, juveniles typically prey on various small species for their food, while the adults feed almost exclusively on various types of jellyfish.
+In contrast, mature adults has few natural predators.
 The few include orcas and large sharks.

-Yet, this marvelous species is perhaps best known for its nesting practices.
+Despite all these facts, the Leatherback Sea Turtle is perhaps best known for its nesting practices.
 Although most of its kind return to the exact beach of their birth, it remains less selective.
-For it, any beach in the same region seems to serve perfectly.
+For it, any beach in the same region seems to serve perfectly well.